Load Balanced Parallel Node Generation for Meshless Numerical Methods: Methods

 Our approach is based on the tree data structure described in \cite{Rojc2022} and the supporting virtual memory data structure described in \cite{Rojc2021}.
 In the former, they already parallelise the previously mentioned point placement algorithm, but they use locking on the level of leaves, requiring one exclusive mutex acquisition and potentially multiple shared mutex acquisitions per point insertion.
 We adopt the main components of their data structure, i.e. the virtual memory vectors for both tree node types (internal and leaves) and elements, but otherwise diverge from their implementation.

-We remove thread synchronisation mechanisms from the spatial tree and instead construct a work tree that is a subtree of the spatial indexing tree, to which we hereinafter refer to as work tree and spatial tree, respectively, for brevity.
+We remove thread synchronisation mechanisms from the spatial tree and instead construct a work tree that is a subtree\footnote{Departing from the common usage of the term, this subtree doesn't share leaves with the parent tree and terminates earlier than the root node, but starts at the root node and terminates before reaching the parent's leaves.} of the spatial indexing tree, to which we hereinafter refer to as work tree and spatial tree, respectively, for brevity.
 The work tree is constructed in the initialisation phase.
 It's depth is recursively determined by estimating the number of points within the leaf using $h$, splitting it the estimated number of inserted points is above the work tree leaf size threshold.

 The role of work tree leaf cells (hereinafter work cells) is to prevent race conditions in the spatial tree while the domain is being filled.
 This is ensured by three conditions.
 Firstly, if a work cell contains points (i.e. they are within its bounding box while the actual point coordinates are stored in the spatial tree) in the expansion queue of one thread, there may be no such points owned by other threads in any of the cell's nearest neighbours.
 Here, a nearest neighbour cell is any cell that shares any vertex with the central cell (we use the algorithm from \cite{Ibaroudene1991} for efficient computation of all nearest neighbours).
 Secondly, threads may place points outside the work cell that contains the point being expanded, but those points may not be inserted onto the expansion queue if the cell that contains the newly inserted point doesn't satisfy the first condition\footnote{Strictly speaking, some additional constraints are needed to ensure that these points don't violate the proximity condition, but the cases where this happens are rare in practice.
 If they occur, they can be fixed trivially.}.
 Lastly, all nearest neighbours of a work cell within the spatial tree must be at least one level lower than it.